-Like all people who insist on running at 147 percent capacity, he crashed, curled up on his office floor.
-Rob now laughs at that image, but he used it to get out of the burn box, and to practice essentialism.
+Like all people who insist on running at 147% capacity, he crashed, curled up on his office floor.
+Bell now laughs at that image, but he used it to get out of the burn box, and to practice essentialism.

 He didn’t really want to do seven sermons and weddings a day, so he cut those out of his life.
 Now he focuses on teaching spirituality.
 In one episode of his podcast, he tells his wife Kristen, “You meet people who say ‘We’re just so busy, you know how it is.’
 And you and I will be like, ‘No. We don’t know how it is.’”

-At the end of each Friday’s workday, Rob and Kristen close their laptops and spend 24 hours with no appointments, no to-do’s and no screen time.
+At the end of each Friday’s workday, Bell and Kristen close their laptops and spend 24 hours with no appointments, no to-do’s and no screen time.

-Rob puts out an hour-long podcast every week, has published 10 books, multiple films, and travels the U.S. all year giving lectures and workshops.
+Bell is now the host of The Robcast podcast, has published 11 books, has multiple films of his tours, and travels the U.S. all year giving lectures and workshops.
 Not exactly a lazy guy.

 More importantly, you can hear the joy in his voice wherever he goes.
 I want that.
 I know from experience that “push” will wear you out.
 I’m ready to try “work less to do more.”

 This article was published in March 2018 and has been updated.
 Photo by GaudiLab/Shutterstock